 The current list of 16 attributes generally is applicable to an entire pipeline.
 The additional attributes would reduce pipeline segments down to where all of the 42 attributes are common with an associated geographic location.
 A pipeline with any maintenance history or modifications may have any number of segments with varying pipe materials, coatings, wall thicknesses, specified material yield strength, seam type and joining methods that would require segmentation for these reporting requirements - at times down to lengths as short as one foot.
 A single pipeline also can have many individual Class location segments with overlapping high-consequence areas.
 Pipelines may operate with multiple maximum allowable operating pressure segments along their length.
 The 16 attributes that currently are submitted for one pipeline would become 42 attributes that split a 100-mile long transmission line into thousands of segments.
-In addition to the unintended reporting complexity, the additional required attributes pressure tested and direct assessed, and the associated findings are included in the annual Department of Transportation mileage report.
-Northern Natural Gas believes providing this data in the annual mileage report significantly strengthened the ability of the Pipeline and Hazardous Materials Safety Administration to evaluate existing and proposed regulations, as well as operator programs and/or procedures, and the effectiveness of risk rankings and evaluations it performs.
-Duplication of this annual Department of Transportation mileage report data into the highly detailed current attribute table for annual data submittal for the National Pipeline Mapping System provides opportunity for error.
-Additionally, the misuse of this data becomes possible.
+In addition to the unintended reporting complexity, the additional required attributes listed go beyond the purpose as authorized by the 2002 Pipeline Safety Act for the National Pipeline Mapping System.
+Northern would be required to submit and maintain approximately 1.6 million dynamic segments.